usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/IntersectionValidationPlugin/README.md

 ## Related Plugins

-A list of plugins related to the SPaT Plugin.
+A list of plugins related to the Intersection Validation Plugin.

 ## Configuration/Deployment